UAB-CINL/UAB-CINL.github.io/docs/scanner/scheduling.md

 - CINL Highlands Interview Room 1
 - CINL Highlands Interview Room 2

-You will need to provide Eleanor your email address and it is easiest to use a Gmail address (which will also integrate it into their already existing Google calendar).
+You will need to provide Eleanor your email address.
+It is easiest to use a Gmail address (which will also integrate it into their already existing Google calendar).

 !!! warning